Last Updated on

 Oh, wait there is one more reason millions of people go online.

-Purchasing products and services have been increasing steadily from the early 2000’s.
+Purchasing products and services have been increasing steadily since the early 2000s.
 We are witnessing a historical event right before our eyes that will affect the way people live for generations to come.

 Do you think just as little as two or three generations ago, people could have ever imagined purchasing, food, appliances, automobiles or even houses online?